jthomperoo/custom-pod-autoscaler/docs/reference/scaling-targets.md

 * Argo Rollouts
 * Other third party resources.

+> To see how to target custom resources [see the Custom Resources page](../user-guide/custom-resources.md).

 ## Scale target reference

 To tell a Custom Pod Autoscaler which resource to target, provide a `scaleTargetRef` - a description of the resource to